DFE-Digital/bat-design-history/app/posts/register-trainee-teachers/2025-04-01-communicating-api-and-csv-changes.md

 It became clear that the existing single page for news and updates would not be sufficient in the future.

-In terms of the navigation, we investigated adding a 'Documentation' link in the main header and then using secondary navigation to access 'News and updates', 'How to use this service', 'API documentation' and 'CSV documentation'.
+In terms of navigation, we investigated adding a ‘Documentation’ link to the main header and then utilising secondary navigation to access ‘News and updates’, ‘How to use this service’, ‘API documentation’ and ‘CSV documentation’.

 ![Screenshot showing an alternative navigation](navigation-exploration.png "Exploration of navigation options")